Deciding to Find a Couples Therapist

 Ask the therapist if they are part of a professional organization that certifies credentials in the field of marriage or couples counseling.
 Certification and licenses in the field of marital and couples therapy shows that the therapist has devoted his or her time towards being a seasoned and competent practitioner.

-Find a therapist that utilizes an evidence-based model.
+Find a therapist that utilizes an evidence-informed model.
 There are countless approaches in the field of couples therapy, but only a handful of them have demonstrated effectiveness or long-term success.
-Finding a therapist who utilizes an evidence-based model can dramatically increase the chances that your couples therapy will have lasting and long-term success.
+Finding a therapist who utilizes an evidence-informed model can dramatically increase the chances that your couples therapy will have lasting and long-term success.

 Lastly, go with your gut.
 It's important to find a therapist who feels like the right fit, for both you and your partner.
 While other therapists might meet the all the criteria that we've discussed, if they don't feel like the right match for you, there's a good chance that the therapy won't be helpful.
 Reputable resources for locating couples therapy specialists include: The Gottman Institute (for more information on the Gottman method), The National Registry of Marriage-Friendly Therapists, The American Association of Marriage and Family Therapy, and The International Centre For Excellence in Emotionally Focused Therapy.